Sourav-Goyal19/Kanban-Board/README.md

-<h3 style="font-size: 24px;">Kanban Board</h3>
+# Project Kanban Board

+## Overview

-The Kanban Board is a web-based application that helps you manage and visualize your tasks using the Kanban methodology.
-This project provides a simple and intuitive interface for organizing your tasks into different categories or stages, such as "To Do," "In Progress," and "Done."
+A Kanban board is a project management tool that helps visualize and organize tasks in a workflow.
+This project implements a simple Kanban board with the following features:

-Features
+## Features

+### Create New Tasks

+- Easily create new tasks with a title and description

+### Drag and Drop

-Drag and Drop: Easily move tasks between different columns/stages using the drag and drop functionality.
+- Intuitively drag and drop tasks between different columns

+### Edit Task Details

+- Edit task details such as title and description

+### Delete Tasks

-Create and Delete Tasks: Add new tasks to the board and remove tasks when they are completed or no longer needed.
+- Remove tasks from the board when they are completed or no longer needed

-Task Details: View and edit task details, such as title, description, due date, and assigned user.

-Responsive Design: The application is responsive and adapts to different screen sizes, making it accessible on various devices.
+### Responsive Design

+- Responsive design for seamless usage across different screen sizes

-Technologies Used
+## Technologies Used

-HTML: Provides the structure and markup of the application.

-CSS: Styles the application and makes it visually appealing.

-JavaScript: Implements the interactive functionality of the Kanban Board, such as drag and drop and task management.

-React: A JavaScript library for building user interfaces, used to create and manage components.

-Vercel: A cloud platform for deploying web applications, used to host the Kanban Board project.
+The project is built using the following technologies:

+- HTML5
+- CSS3
+- JavaScript
+- React.js
+- React DnD (Drag and Drop library)

-Live Demo
+## Live Demo

-A live demo of the Kanban Board application can be accessed here.
-Feel free to try it out and see how it can help you stay organized!
+Check out the live demo [here](https://project-10-kanban-board.vercel.app).

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- This project was inspired by the concept of Kanban boards and their use in project management.
+- Special thanks to the contributors and the open-source community for their valuable libraries and resources.